THUNDERGROOVE/SDETool2/readme.md

 On Windows you will need GCC which you can usually get from either [Cygwin](http://www.cygwin.com/) or [Mingw](http://www.mingw.org/)  I use Mingw so that's your best bet.
 It must match the CPU architecture as what you're building for.

+For go get to do it's magic you will also need git and mercurial installed and in your path.

 In Linux you'll need build-essentials.
 Installing it can depend on your distro however you should be able to figure this out if you need.
 ``` bash
 make deps